 So once again, it comes down to whether or not your flight has been canceled or significantly changed.
 That’s why you should monitor your reservations, and wait for a change or cancellation to your flights before proactively scrapping your international trip.

 Want a refund?
 If your flight has been canceled by the airline, they owe you your money back.

 Unfortunately, airlines aren’t all playing nice when it comes to giving you what they legally must.
-And if your flight is still scheduled to depart, the best you can do is get a voucher for future travel.
+And if your flight is still scheduled to depart as normal, the best you can do is get a voucher for future travel.